mcraiha/AUDALF/SPECIFICATIONS.md

 Every type has own ID which is ALWAYS *unsigned 64 bit integer*

-With single variables the actual value is there and there SHOULD be padding in case the value does not end to 64 bit boundary.
+With single variables the actual value starts immediately from location given and there SHOULD be padding after the value in case the value does not end to 8 byte (64 bit) boundary.

-With arrays there is ALWAYS count value *unsigned 64 bit integer* that tells how many bytes of data the array contains or how many bits the array contains in case of booleans.
-Actual data is ALWAYS after the count and there SHOULD be padding in case the array does not end to 64 bit boundary.
+With arrays there is ALWAYS count value *unsigned 64 bit integer* that tells how many bytes of data the array contains (in case the type has data length at least 8 bits) or how many values the array contains in case type has data length 7 bits or less (booleans are currently the only ones).
+Count does not include itself.
+Actual data is ALWAYS after the count and there SHOULD be padding in case the array does not end to 8 byte (64 bit) boundary.

 &nbsp;